Solvosoft/django-gentelella-widgets/docs/source/notifications.rst

    :align: center

-Also create a widget in the top navbar right side corner in wich we can access a modal with notifications when we hit the email icon.
+Also, create a widget in the top navbar right side corner in which we can access a modal with notifications when we hit the email icon.

 .. code:: python